Swinject/Swinject/Documentation/Properties.md

 # Properties

-Properties can be loaded from resources that are bundled with your application/framework.
+Properties are values that can be loaded from resources that are bundled with your application/framework.
-These properties can be used when assembling definitions in your container.
+Properties can then be used when assembling definitions in your container.

 There are 2 types of support property formats:

  - JSON (`JsonPropertyLoader`)
  - Plist (`PlistPropertyLoader`)